msandonini/uni/Machine Learning and Deep Learning/15 Federated Learning/Federated Learning.md

 - All data is in one single point of the network
 - Single model, combined dataset
 - Iterative optimization (SGD)
+	- The model's parameters are iteratively updated using Stochastic Gradient Descent, epoch after epoch until the model converges
+Centralized ML is a problem because